Fill your text document

 The final document will look like:

-If you want to know more, look at the package org.jopendocument.dom.template
+If you want to know more about templates, look at the package org.jopendocument.dom.template